Flexible:36-72 months | or with prior learning typically 9-12 months

 Experienced healthcare practitioners who are not able to apply for RPL may be able to apply for Recognition of Prior Experiential Learning (RPEL) to recognise prior learning experiences.

-If you wish to apply for RPL or RPEL, please contact the admission tutor on email@example.com for further information.
+If you wish to apply for RPL or RPEL, please contact the MSc in Advancing Healthcare Practice admissions tutor on firstname.lastname@example.org for further information.

 What will you study?